Shooting in the hole

 The biggest problem with shooting in the hole is the fact that all options are counterintuitive.
-Within the realm of close quarters battle, one option is to shoot at close distance, another is to fight, rather than draw, and yet another is to shoot and create distance.
+Within the realm of close quarters battle, one option is to shoot and close distance, another is to fight, rather than draw, and yet another is to shoot and create distance.
 Which option is the best in extreme close quarters?
 They all are, depending on the tactical situation and the strengths of the officer.

 Inside the hole, the officer has to do one of two things: stay ahead of the sequence of events, or short-circuit the OODA Loop.
 These strategies have two completely different outcomes.
 The truth is, officers need to prepare themselves to engage at all distances.